 “Yeah, I felt it, too.
 Right time, right place.”

 “You’re so wise.
 But I know where we should be and what we must do right now,” he smiles and leads me to bed.

 The next morning, Robby, Mary, Jace and I go to Michael’s to clean up the equipment and do some jamming while talking about what happened.
 Each of us has a different point of view.
 Jace is amused by the girls wanting to fuck him by offering coke.
 I remember the whistling Robby did during ‘Free Bird.’
-We’ll set up a mic so he can be heard.
-Michael is just into his drumming.
+We can set up a mic so he can be heard.
+Michael is totally into his drumming.
 He asks us to go with him to see Buddy Rich at a gig in the Grove.

 “But he’s a jazz drummer,” I object.

 “Yeah, but he plays so fast and does so much improvising, I kinda idolize him.”
 Michael admits.

 “No false gods,” Jace wryly notes.